 It runs from the parliament, through several squares, to an enormous roundabout.
 The street was intentionally designed to mimic the famous Champs-Elysee in Paris.
 Like its French counterpart, this tree-lined avenue is flanked by trendy stores, restaurants, monuments, and official buildings.

 Along Union Boulevard sits Union Square.
 At the center of the enormous plaza is a set of famous, beautiful fountains.

 The Union Square Fountains were initially built during the nation’s communist period but have been repurposed to reflect the nation’s unity and prosperity since that time.

 The fountains are illuminated at night, making for an excellent stop after an evening exploring the nearby old town.
 A choreographed Water Symphony is held on Fridays, Saturdays, and Sundays between May and October.

 The square is a popular gathering site for various events and people simply meeting up.

 Pro Tip: During the colder months, the fountains are usually shut off.
 A huge Christmas tree is placed in the area during December.

 Additionally, the square is bordered by a large, modern shopping mall perfect for those in need of some retail therapy.

 10. Romanian Athenaeum (Ateneul Roman)

-An architectural marvel, this concert hall is absolutely beautiful — easily rivaling that of any in Europe.
-Built-in the neoclassical style, a common theme for many of the buildings in the capital, the Romanian Athenaeum incorporates many French influences.
+An architectural marvel, this concert hall is absolutely beautiful.
+Built in the neoclassical style, a common theme for many of the buildings in the capital, the Romanian Athenaeum incorporates many French influences.